Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 3.1 Historical Overview

-- Timeline of evolution of ‘Agile’ ideas from the 90s to present for government applications
+- Timeline of the evolution of ‘Agile’ ideas from the 1990s to the present for government projects.

 - 3.2 The Agile Manifesto

-- Background to creating the Manifesto for government
+- Background to the creation of the Agile Manifesto and its relevance for government.

-- Individuals and interactions over processes and tools in government projects
+- Individuals and interactions over processes and tools for government projects.

-- Working software over comprehensive documentation for government deliverables
+- Working software over comprehensive documentation in public sector development.

-- Customer collaboration over contract negotiation in the public sector
+- Customer collaboration over contract negotiation in government initiatives.

-- Responding to change over following a plan in government initiatives
+- Responding to change over following a plan for flexible project management in the public sector.

 Module 4: Agile Principles